Arapahoe Community College has over 140 high school adjunct faculty that teach Concurrent Enrollment courses in our partner high schools!

 * If you are unable to attend the Faculty-to-Faculty meeting in April, an individual meeting must be set up to obtain this information prior to the start of class.

-- A copy of your course syllabus and class schedule should be provided to your ACC Department Chair/Department Liaison prior to the start of class (Instructors may also be required to provide additional materials and/or use ACC exams to ensure consistency).
+- A copy of your course syllabus and class schedule should be provided to your ACC Department Chair/Department Liaison prior to the start of class.
+Course syllabi should reflect ACC competencies and requirements.
+(Instructors may also be required to provide additional materials and/or use ACC exams to ensure consistency).

 - Classroom visits will be conducted in the 1st semester a course is offered and periodically thereafter.